U.N. rights envoy warns Myanmar against excessive use of force | Law-Order

-Myanmar security forces and police have a duty under international law to refrain from using excessive force against peaceful demonstrators, the U.N. human rights investigator on Myanmar said on Wednesday, voicing concern at reports of the use of lethal force.
+Myanmar security forces and police have a duty under international law to refrain from using excessive force against peaceful demonstrators protesting against the military coup, a U.N. human rights investigator said on Wednesday.

+Thomas Andrews, U.N. special rapporteur on human rights in Myanmar, voiced concern at reports of security forces using lethal force.
+All security forces, "regardless of rank", were liable to prosecution for any violations, he said.
+"I am alarmed at the increasing levels of force against peaceful protesters," his statement said.

+Protesters returned to the streets of Myanmar on Wednesday despite the shooting of a young woman the previous day, with some emphasising their peaceful opposition to the coup by dressing up in formal wear or sitting in inflatable pools.
+Andrews said "hundreds of arbitrary detentions" had been recorded in Myanmar since the Feb.
+1 coup, and that some people were being detained incommunicado.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)